About Copenhagen Graduate School of Social Sciences

 The chief purpose of Copenhagen Graduate School of Social Sciences is to train researchers at an international level by making the PhD students part of in the Faculty's research work and, thus, part of the international research community.

-The code of regulations "General rules and guidelines of the University of Copenhagen" should, therefore, be read in connection with the supplementary provisions of the appropriate graduate school.
+The code of regulations should, therefore, be read in connection with the supplementary provisions of the appropriate graduate school.
 Further information about organisation, research schools, supplementary provisions and guidelines as well as contacts is available on the website of each individual faculty.

 The following PhD degree programmes are offered by the Faculty of Social Sciences.
 Read more about the general elements in the PhD study programme here.
 For more information about your department's PhD programme, please follow the proper link below: